-A_t is the sum of the actual non-capital costs incurred by Western Power for the transmission system and distribution system in year t, excluding any amount of non-capital costs incurred by Western Power:
+At is the actual non-capital costs incurred by Western Power for each of the transmission system and distribution system in year t, excluding any amount of non-capital costs incurred by Western Power relevant to the transmission system and distribution system:

-- in accordance with the D-factor scheme in this access arrangement and providing that the expenditure has been approved by the Authority - ii. in accordance with any adjustment made under section 7.1 of this access arrangement - iii. in accordance with any adjustment made under section 7.2 of this access arrangement - iv. in relation to superannuation for defined benefits schemes - v. in relation to non-revenue cap services - vi. in relation to licence fees - vii. in relation to the energy safety levy - viii. in relation to network control services - ix. in relation to amounts payable under the Economic Regulation Authority (Electricity Network Access Funding Regulations) 2012 - 7.4.3 In any year in which an above-benchmark surplus is calculated to be a positive value the above-benchmark surplus does not exist to the extent that Western Power achieved efficiency gains or innovation in excess of the efficiency and innovation benchmarks during this access arrangement period by failing to provide reference services at a service standard at least equivalent to the service standard benchmarks for that year as set out in section 4 of this access arrangement. - 7.4.4 If in any year in which an above-benchmark surplus is calculated to be a positive value and Western Power fails to provide a reference service at a service standard at least equivalent to the service standard benchmark, Western Power will demonstrate to the Authority how and to what extent there is, or is not, a relationship between that failure and Western Power's achieved efficiency gains or innovation in excess of the efficiency and innovation benchmarks, through consideration of:
+- i. in accordance with the D-factor scheme in this access arrangement and providing that the expenditure has been approved by the Authority; - ii. in accordance with any adjustment made under section 7.1 of this access arrangement; - iii. in accordance with any adjustment made under section 7.2 of this access arrangement; - iv. in relation to superannuation for defined benefits schemes; - v. in relation to non-revenue cap services; - vi. in relation to licence fees - vii. in relation to the EnergySafety levy; and - viii. in relation to amounts payable under the Economic Regulation Authority (Electricity Network Access Funding Regulations) 2012. - 7.4.4 In any year in which for the transmission system an above-benchmark surplus is calculated to be a positive value the above-benchmark surplus does not exist to the extent that Western Power achieved efficiency gains or innovation in excess of the efficiency and innovation benchmarks during this access arrangement period by failing to provide transmission reference services at a service standard at least equivalent to the service standard benchmarks for those reference services for that year as set out in section 4 of this access arrangement. - 7.4.5 In any year in which for the distribution system an above-benchmark surplus is calculated to be a positive value the above-benchmark surplus does not exist to the extent that Western Power achieved efficiency gains or innovation in excess of the efficiency and innovation benchmarks during this access arrangement period by failing to provide distribution reference services at a service standard at least equivalent to the service standard benchmarks for those distribution services for that year as set out in section 4 of this access arrangement.

-- a) which service standard benchmark has not been met in that year; - b) an analysis of the causes for not meeting the service standard benchmark in that year; - c) the categories of non-capital costs that impact on the achievement of that service standard benchmark (which may be sub-categories of the cost categories in section 7.4.8); - d) after normalising the forecast non-capital costs for those categories in section 7.4.4c) used to establish the non-capital costs component of approved total costs for inflation (using the CPI) and scale escalation factors in a manner that is consistent with 7.4.8, whether there has, or has not, been an underspend in those non-capital costs categories; and - e) any other issues that are relevant.
+- 7.4.6 If in any year in which an above-benchmark surplus is calculated to be a positive value for the transmission system or the distribution system and Western Power fails to provide a relevant reference service at a service standard at least equivalent to the relevant service standard benchmark, Western Power will demonstrate to the Authority how and to what extent there is, or is not, a relationship between that failure and Western Power's achieved relevant efficiency gains or innovation in excess of the efficiency and innovation benchmarks, through consideration of: - a) which service standard benchmark has not been met in that year; - b) an analysis of the causes for not meeting the service standard benchmark in that year; - c) the categories of non-capital costs that impact on the achievement of that service standard benchmark (which may be sub-categories of the cost categories in section 7.4.11); - d) after normalising the forecast non-capital costs for those categories in section 7.4.6c) used to establish the non-capital costs component of approved total costs for inflation (using the CPI) and network growth escalation factors and indirect and corporate cost growth escalation factors in a manner that is consistent with 7.4.8, whether there has, or has not, been an underspend in those non-capital costs categories; and - e) any other issues that are relevant.